-As part of a global network, Red Cross and Red Crescent teams have long delivered humanitarian relief to migrants around the world.
-In line with Red Cross fundamental principles, the Guatemalan Red Cross, Honduran Red Cross, and Mexican Red Cross recently provided aid such as medical care, drinking water, and family reconnection services to migrants walking through Central America and Mexico.
+As part of a global network, Red Cross and Red Crescent teams have long delivered humanitarian relief to refugees, migrants, and asylum seekers around the world.
+In line with Red Cross fundamental principles the Guatemalan Red Cross, Honduran Red Cross, and Mexican Red Cross provide aid such as medical care, drinking water, and family reconnection services to migrants walking through Central America and Mexico.

 Here at home, the American Red Cross helps migrants in a number of ways, including responding to requests for services and support from government authorities and other nonprofits assisting the needs of migrants.
 Here are more details about how the American Red Cross helps refugees, asylum seekers, and migrants in the United States: